 A drum machine is a drain cleaning tool consisting of a “drum” that contains a long length of tightly wound steel cable.
 The end of the steel cable has an attachment point for a variety of different cutting and boring heads.
 An electric motor spins this drum and an operator feeds the spinning cable into the pipe from the drum.
 Compact drum machines are excellent tools for smaller drains and interior drain lines such as sinks, tubs, and showers.

-A sectional drain machine consists of an electric motor connected to a heavy duty clutch mechanism.
-This clutch and motor spins a 10-15’ section of heavy duty steel cable through the pipe.
+A sectional drain machine consists of an electric motor connected to a powerful clutch mechanism.
+This clutch and motor spins a 10-15’ section of heavy-duty steel cable through the pipe.
 This cable has an attachment system that allows multiple sections of cables to join together.
-There are also a wide selection of cutting and boring heads available to attach to the end.
+There is also a wide selection of cutting and boring heads available to attach to the end.
 Sectional cable machines are stronger and more compact than drum machines.
 They use thicker cables that have an excellent boring ability.
 The motor and clutch behind the cable give it the power to tear through almost any blockage in the pipe.
-Sectional drain machines works in pipes 2″ to 6″ in diameter and even larger in some situations.
+Sectional drain machines work in pipes 2″ to 6″ in diameter and even larger in some situations.
 This makes them a great tool for exterior sewer line and rain leader maintenance.

 Symptoms of drain blockages

 Blocked drains create frustrating problems in your home.
 Drain clogs often start out with small side effects.
 However, as the blockage continues to grow, so do the corresponding problems.
 What started as a slow drain can soon turn into a sewage backup in your basement.
 It is better to catch problems early so that they may be successfully resolved by a drain clean.

 Common symptoms of a drain blockage are:

 - Bubbling or gurgling as a pipe drains